vedderb/bldc/lispBM/README.md

-'foc-hfi-voltage-run    ; HFI voltage (V) HFI voltage at min current 'foc-hfi-voltage-max    ; HFI voltage (V) at max current 'foc-sl-erpm-hfi        ; ERPM where to move to sensorless in HFI mode 'min-speed              ; Minimum speed in meters per second (a negative value) 'max-speed              ; Maximum speed in meters per second 'app-to-use             ; App to use
+'foc-hfi-voltage-run    ; HFI voltage (V) HFI voltage at min current 'foc-hfi-voltage-max    ; HFI voltage (V) at max current 'foc-sl-erpm-hfi        ; ERPM where to move to sensorless in HFI mode 'foc-openloop-rpm       ; Use openloop commutation below this ERPM 'foc-openloop-rpm-low   ; Openloop ERPM and minimum current 'foc-sl-openloop-time-lock ; Locking time at the start of openloop 'foc-sl-openloop-time-ramp ; Time to ramp up to the openloop speed 'foc-sl-openloop-time   ; Stay in openloop for this amount of time 'foc-temp-comp          ; Use observer temperature compensation 'foc-temp-comp-base-temp ; Temperature at which parameters were measured 'min-speed              ; Minimum speed in meters per second (a negative value) 'max-speed              ; Maximum speed in meters per second 'app-to-use             ; App to use